epurdom/clusterExperiment/README.md

 biocLite("clusterExperiment")
 ```

-To install the most recent version on the development branch of bioconductor, follow the above instructions, with the development version of bioconductor (see https://www.bioconductor.org/developers/how-to/useDevel/ for instructions [here](downloading development version of bioconductor) ).
+To install the most recent version on the development branch of bioconductor, follow the above instructions, with the development version of bioconductor (see  [here](https://www.bioconductor.org/developers/how-to/useDevel/) for instructions).

 ## Installation of Github version: